 Rahul’s brand of politics, if we can call it that, is slowly metamorphosing.
 We expect our leaders to perform gallantly, or quit.
 So, we cannot give any soft options to Rahul, given his lineage and ambition.

 The Gandhi scion’s detachment for power, however, should not be mistaken for his inability to connect.
 The accusation that he is a reluctant PM candidate who shirks to take on responsibility is untenable, for he has held responsible posts within the party for over a decade.

-The Congress is a gargantuan collective force and its presence runs through the basic fabric of the nation.
+The Congress is a gargantuan collective force and its presence runs through the basic fabric of the country.
 To connect with all the arms of the party machine and to motivate them to common goals, particularly in this climate is no mean task.

 In our rapidly changing polity, the need of the hour is a strong leader at the helm.
 Rahul is to the manor born, his destiny inescapably woven into the politics of India, but it seems to have worked to his disadvantage.

 We don’t shy away from electing history-sheeters as MPs or appointing scamsters as ministers.
 Sometimes we have no better reason to put them on the seats of power than that they are common people like us, yet we insert harsher benchmarks for the Gandhi scion.

 In the larger perspective, Rahul has worked, often in the face of fierce opposition.
 He worked on the Land Acquisition Bill and Food Securities Bill on his own conviction—fearless and determined.